 How do I identify a potential mentor?

-Potential applicants should investigate by reviewing bios for KU-Lawrence and KU Medical Center faculty.
-Laboratory websites are also good sources of information.
 Searching for materials published by faculty (PubMed, CINAHL, etc.) is recommended.
-Applicants should contact faculty members directly when a match has been identified.
+Applicants should contact faculty members directly when a potential match has been identified.

-Are GRE scores required to apply to this program?
+Are Graduate Record Examination scores required to apply to this program?